MoscaDotTo/Winapp2/README.md

 LangSecRef=3028 = Safari
 Section=Games

-**SpecialDetect=** It is rare you will ever need to use this, but this is part of coding that has been in CCleaner for a while and we decided to reuse it in Winapp2, as well.
-The only time we really ever use this is for browsers, so for example, **SpecialDetect=DET_CHROME** would refer to Google Chrome and **SpecialDetect=DET_MOZILLA** would refer to Mozilla Firefox.
-If you need an example, please take a look inside the browser section of Winapp2 (it is the first 2 sections in Winapp2).

 **Detect=** This refers to the program itself.
 This is needed in order to clean any program.
 Usually these refer to a registry key, however, if one doesn't exist, you will need to use **DetectFile=** instead a point to a specific file path or file (usually the main directory or the main .exe file).

 **DetectFile=** As mentioned above, this is for when a registry key doesn't exist and must use a file path or a specific file.